 You want a cheap, upfront cost and don’t mind some extra trips out to the pool to put the chlorine in.

 Mineral packs are used in a system such as Nature2 or a PoolFrog to decrease the amount of chlorine needed to keep the pool clean.
 Minerals in the water help control bacteria and algae.
 Because of this, you can effectively reduce your chlorine use and maintain a level of .5 – 1ppm instead of 1 – 3 ppm.
 With lower chlorine levels, skin and eyes are less likely to be irritated and the pool water can feel more comfortable.
 Mineral packs need to be replaced on a regular basis, although how often you need to is determined by which brand you have.

 For example, a Nature2 Express system requires replacements every 6 months.
 The initial cost of the system is $167.99 before tax.
 Replacement cartridges cost $135.99.
 This translates to a first year cost of $303.98 with a cost of $135.99 twice a year thereafter.
 However, you will end up saving money on chlorine.
-Taking the costs used above and using half of the chlorine demand (1 tab per week on average), you would theoretically save around $60 per year on chlorine.
+Taking the costs used above and using half of the chlorine demand (1 tab per week on average in this hypothetical situation), you would theoretically save around $60 per year on chlorine.

 Use this if…